 An AWOS allows for weather information availability in remote and northern sites across Canada where human aviation weather observation would otherwise be limited or unavailable.
-It also alleviates the workload of flight service specialists allowing them to focus on the safe and efficient movement of aircraft.

 AWOS information can be used as an aid to human aviation weather observation during hours of operation at a site and then switched to fully automated observation outside operating hours to provide continuous dissemination of weather information.